-A lot of nonprofit founders I meet with are surprised when I tell them to talk with an insurance agent.
-For some reason, people assume that nonprofits have less risk and don’t need insurance.
+A lot of the people I meet with are surprised when I tell them to talk with an insurance agent when they start.
+For some reason, there’s this assumption that nonprofits have less risk and don’t need insurance.

 Basically, directors and officers insurance covers the liability of members of a nonprofit board.

 You might know that nonprofit board members have limited liability (assuming that they aren’t paid…learn more about that here).
 But, even with limited liability, just saying the nonprofit will indemnify (or, in plain English, legally protect) the board members doesn’t mean the org will actually be able to do it.

 I mean, think about it.
 If someone is suing the nonprofit, they’ll also name each board member.
 Does the org have enough money in the bank to go to court??

 My guess is probably not.
 Without insurance, a suit like this can sink a nonprofit.

 But the officers of my organization would never do anything that would get them sued!

 That’s great!
 You want trustworthy people on the board.
 But, hang on.

 There are lots of situations when your D&O insurance would be needed.
 Here’s a few examples Tom told me about:

 Let’s say you started an animal rescue, and it received a $100,000 donation.
 Woohoo!
 But, the donor specified that the money should be used to save puppies.